andrewteece/bapi-web/README.md

 ---

 ### Notes

 - If `corepack` isn’t found, run `npm i -g corepack` once.
 - If you don’t use nvm, install Node 20 from nodejs.org or with Volta, then skip the `nvm` commands.
 - The repo is currently docs-first; once the Next.js app is initialized, `install` and `dev` scripts will be available.

 ## Contributing

 - Branches: `feat/*`, `fix/*`, `chore/*`, `docs/*`, `research/*`
 - Conventional Commits (e.g., `feat: add header nav`)
 - Open a PR → CI must pass → review → squash & merge

+See [CONTRIBUTING.md](CONTRIBUTING.md) for branch, commit, and PR guidelines.